-- Create thumbprint or hand print Valentines.
+- Create thumbprint or hand print valentines.

-Hosting Allergy-Friendly Valentines
+Hosting Allergy-Friendly Parties

 Are you a teacher?
-If so, remember that the safest valentine for a child with an allergy is one that doesn’t include candy.
+If so, remember that the safest valentine for a child with a food allergy is one that doesn’t include candy.
 You may find it easiest to institute a “cards only” rule if valentines are exchanged.
 A Valentine’s Day party can be great without the snacks by involving fun games or crafts.
-You could also keep the food and ensure it’s safe by purchasing or preparing snacks yourself that you know are safe and instituting a “no treats” rule for parents.
+You could also keep the food and ensure it’s safe by purchasing or preparing snacks yourself that you know are okay and instituting a “no treats” rule for parents.

-Giving Allergy-Friendly Valentine
+Giving Allergy-Friendly Valentines

 Also consider family-friendly activities that don’t involve food.
-Finally, a t-shirt, CD, game or even small vase of flowers could be the surprise gift your child wasn’t expecting!
+Finally, a t-shirt, game or even small vase of flowers could be the surprise gift your child wasn’t expecting!